NellyBoi18/Deckd-Out/README.md

 As a user, I want the card application to prevent me from making an illegal move.

+As a user I want the Euchre backend logic to be correct.

 As a user, I want to play a legal game of Euchre against a human player over the internet.

 As a user, I want to play a legal game of Spades against a human player over the internet.